enkeistar/darts/README.md

 ## TODO

-* Redo player selection for x01 game mode
 * better way to delete players from manage players screen, only admins, only if no stats?
-* more better stats
 * single and 3-player options
-* varying number of games: single game, best of 3, best of 5, etc
 * undo after game complete, or confirm end of game before proceeding
 * individual game stats on game complete screen
 * varying mark style?  have a library of mark options that can be pulled from